-CJ 292 Externship-CJ I-a CJ 293 Externship-CJ I-b CJ 294 Externship-CJ I-c
+CJ 292 Externship-CJ I-a

 This course will address the pursuit of meaningful field experiences in federal, state, local or private criminal justice organizations and facilities.
 Students will learn about the arrest, investigative, pretrial, trial, corrections, community corrections and private industry's role in the criminal justice system.
 Upon successful course completion, students will have gained applied knowledge in the criminal justice field.
 Prerequisite: Academic Advisor Approval.